MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/create-workgroup-cluster.md

 ## Understand workgroup clusters

 A workgroup cluster is a specific type of failover cluster configuration.
 With workgroup clusters, two or more nodes are joined as member servers.
 They don't use an on-premises domain controller or Active Directory forest.
-They aren't domain joined, and instead are joined by a workgroup.
+Workgroup clusters aren't domain joined, and instead are workgroup joined.
+They still require use of a Domain Name System (DNS).

-The goal of removing the requirement on Active Directory from Failover Clustering is to reduce the cost of hardware, maintenance, security, and other operational overhead.
+Customers want to run a Failover Cluster without Active Directory to reduce the cost of hardware, maintenance, security, and other operational overhead.
 Traditionally, Active Directory has been necessary to do many things like maintain highly available domain controllers, and store identity.
 Now there are other technologies that exist outside of Active Directory that can be used for the same purposes.

 Workgroup clusters offer the same centralized identity and high security, focusing on keeping your applications highly available.
-And by not using Active Directory, your business will still achieve the most availability at the lowest cost.
+And by not using Active Directory, customers can still achieve the most availability at the lowest cost.

 ## Prerequisites